Sssky-18/M202A_23F_Event_Based_Acoustic_Localization/docs/proposal.md

 ## 8. Execution Plan

 Haochen Zhao will be focusing on the hardware and protocol part.
-Tianyuan Zhang will be focusing on the algorithm and github part.
+Tianyuan Nan will be focusing on the algorithm and github part.
 We will work together on the demo.

 Key tasks:
 * Haochen Zhao: audio capture routine
 * Haochen Zhao: audio playback routine (for sync using sound)
 * Haochen Zhao: acoutic event timestamping
 * Haochen Zhao: protocol design
-* Tianyuan Zhang: algorithm design
+* Tianyuan Nan: algorithm design
-* Tianyuan Zhang: github repo
+* Tianyuan Nan: github repo
-* Tianyuan Zhang: host software for data processing
+* Tianyuan Nan: host software for data processing

 ## 9. Related Work